openlegend/core-rules/core/SRD.md

 **Description:** Whether this power manifests itself as vines that grow in your wake, a magical ward against detection, or an illusory veil, the effect is the
-same: you are supernaturally protected from being tracked. \newline
+same: you are extraordinarily protected from being tracked. \newline

 **Effect:** Your travel is veiled by magic that conceals your tracks and any evidence of your passage even after you are far away.
-It is impossible to follow your tracks except by supernatural means.
+It is impossible to follow your tracks except by extraordinary means.

 ## Vicious Strike